shaunvxc/vm-crash-course/README.md

 - Each exercise was designed to be an increment over the predecessor and they should be completed in `< 1 hour`.

-- The first exercises of each chapter might require some infra-structures so may take a little longer.
+- The exercises in itallics require more effort to build a foundation, so may take a little longer.

 - Your medium must be a system programming language like C or anything that manipulates raw memory with pointers (there's no point in trying to learn